How many gates does American Airlines have in Atlanta?

 The gate count of forty is split between two concourses, leaving lots of space for American planes both coming from and going to Atlanta.
 For example, Concourse T has 25 American Airlines-branded departure gates, such as T12 and T14 for Jet service to major American cities like Dallas-Fort Worth or Miami.
 Adjacent to it is Concourse D, which also has 15 more gates for American Airlines domestic arrivals and commuters who feed the main airline through regional carriers.

-While specific gates are traded over a period of time, American has established a relatively stable gate operation in Atlanta in recent years.
+While specific gates are traded over some time, America has established a relatively stable gate operation in Atlanta in recent years.
 There are 40+ split gates, which offer the infrastructure that is necessary in order to accommodate the peak banks of arriving and departing flights and, of course, ensure that passengers are easily transferred between the various connecting flights through Atlanta.
-It appears that, as the airline plans to increase services after the pandemic, American is likely to use the existing gates more intensively.
+It appears that, as the airline plans to increase services after the pandemic, America is likely to use the existing gates more intensively.

 TheBIN BIN Hotel Internet Access Case Study: Ensuring a Stable and High-Speed Internet Connection to the Clients in the Hotels